Choose by categories:

 Tariff & ICPT

-1. How much is the ICPT amount to be passed through to customers for the period of 1 January 2019 to 30 June 2019?
+1. How much is the ICPT rebate to be passed through to customers for the period of 1 January 2021 to 30 June 2021?

 * Domestic customers refer to Residential customers

-2. Who will be affected by this ICPT surcharge?
+2. Who will be affected by this ICPT rebate?

 Domestic customers with monthly consumption of 300kWh (RM 77.00) and below were not affected in the previous tariff reviews i.e:

-In addition, the government allocates RM 40.00 electricity subsidies of RM 40.00 specifically to poor hardcore domestic customers who are registered with the e-kasih program.
-The customers under this group will not be affected by ICPT implementation.
+In addition, the government allocates another RM 40.00 electricity subsidies specifically to poor hardcore domestic customers who are registered with the E-kasih program.

 What is Imbalance Cost Pass-Through (ICPT)?